McNeeseACM/student-resources/discipline-specific/web-development/README.md

 **[Mozilla Developer Network](https://developer.mozilla.org/en-US/) is a fantastic repository of knowledge based around Open-Source-Software.**

-* **[MDN's Javascript Tutorials](https://developer.mozilla.org/en-US/docs/Web/JavaScript)** cover everything from basic to advanced Javascript.
-It is also a fantastic reference to use for any questions you may have about how the language works.
+* **[MDN's Javascript Tutorials](https://developer.mozilla.org/en-US/docs/Web/JavaScript)** cover everything from basic to advanced `Javascript`. **It is also a fantastic reference to use for any questions you may have about how the language works.**
-* **[MDN's Getting Started with the Web Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)** Takes you through building a simple, hosted site using HTML, CSS, and Javascript, though in relation to publishing the site it is up to the developer to decide--but they give you a lot of leads to find something that works.
-(See Amazon Web Services note above)
+* **[MDN's Getting Started with the Web Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)** Takes you through building a simple, hosted site using `HTM`L, `CSS`, and `Javascript`, though in relation to publishing the site it is up to the developer to decide--but they give you a lot of leads to find something that works. _(See Amazon Web Services note above)_

 ### PHP